Fznamznon/photoAlbum/README.md

 # photoAlbum

-Учебный проект по web

-### Что можно сделать?
-* Несколько альбомов
+Small project for study web technologies

+### Task list
+* Show all users
-* Добавить пользователей
+* More links
-* Добавить теги для фотографий
-* Подумать над дизайном

-> Мое знание английского оставляет желать лучшего :(
+* Functionality to delete photos